-CM 440 Web Design II (Cross-Listed with AR 450)
+CM 440 Web Design II (Cross-Listed with AR 440)

 A recap of HTML and CSS and a more detailed exploration of responsive design.
-Students will utilize grids for layout and explore advanced styling for building dynamic we pages.
+Students will utilize grids for layout and explore advanced styling for building dynamic web pages.
 Focuses on the skills students need to competently create and maintain their work, using best practices advocated by professional web designers.
 Prerequisite: CM 340 Web Design I. (Spring)

-CM 475A Senior Seminar in Communication Research
+CM 475A Senior Seminar in Service in the Community